 Blog posts on life and teaching in Korea from experienced teachers and passionate locals.

-International Graduate School of English: Get your MA in TESOL 2020-2021 The International Graduate School of English in Seoul, Korea is about to begin its admission process from the up-coming Autumn 2018 semester.
-All students accepted will receive a 25% scholarship for all 4 semesters.
+International Graduate School of English: Get your MA in TESOL 2020-2021 The International Graduate School of English in Seoul, Korea is about to begin its admission process from the up-coming June 2020.
+All foreign students accepted will receive a scholarship for all 4 semesters.
 Application period: Summer and fall each year Interviews: Summer and fall Scholarship Global

 Public school jobs with the EPIK program and others are seen by many EFL teachers in Korea as attractive positions.
 They tend to offer more vacation and less teaching hours than hagwons and will look great on your CV.
 Find out what you need and what it takes to get into one of these programs.